m039/Void/Readme.md

 ### Music

 If you try to play the game you may notice that something wrong.
 The strong point of Last Voyage is a soundtrack and I've no rights to share the song.
-So, that is why I added empty file, but you may always buy the soundtrack and convert the song to ogg.
+That is why I added empty file, but you may always buy the soundtrack and convert the song to ogg.

 ### Raspberry Pi 3